Curvature Invariants for Lorentzian Traversable Wormholes: Morris and Thorne Wormhole

 \section{Morris and Thorne Wormhole}

-The MT wormhole is defined by a spherically symmetric Lorentzian spacetime metric, $ds^2$, which describes the required traversable wormhole geometry.
-In the standard Schwarzschild coordinates \cite{1}, the metric is:
+The MT wormhole is defined by a spacetime, which is spherically symmetric and Lorentzian.
+The spacetime describes the required traversable wormhole geometry.
+In the standard Schwarzschild coordinates \cite{Morris:1988cz}, the line element is:

-where the standard spherical coordinates are used $(r$ : with circumference $=2\pi r;\ 0\leq\theta\leq\pi;\ 0\leq\varphi\leq 2\pi)$, $t\ (-\infty< t<\infty)$ is the proper time of a static observer, $\phi^\pm(r)$ is the freely specifiable redshift function that defines the proper time lapse through the wormhole throat, $b^\pm(r)$ is the freely specifiable shape function that defines the wormhole throat’s spatial (hypersurface) geometry, and $\pm$ indicates the side of the wormhole.
+The standard spherical coordinates are used $(r$ : with circumference $=2\pi r;\ 0\leq\theta\leq\pi;\ 0\leq\varphi\leq 2\pi)$, and $ (-\infty< t<\infty)$ is the proper time of a static observer. $\phi^\pm(r)$ is the freely specifiable redshift function that defines the proper time lapse through the wormhole throat. $b^\pm(r)$ is the freely specifiable shape function that defines the wormhole throat’s spatial (hypersurface) geometry.
+The $\pm$ indicates the side of the wormhole.
 The throat described by \eqref{25} is spherical.
 A fixed constant, $r_0$, is chosen to define the radius of the wormhole throat such that $b^\pm(r_0) = r_0$, which is an isolated minimum.
 Two coordinate patches of the manifold are then joined at $r_0$.
 Each patch represents either a different part of the same universe or another universe, and the patches range from $r_0\leq r<\infty$.
-The use of Schwarzschild coordinates in \eqref{25} leads to more efficient computations of the Riemann and Ricci curvature tensors, the Ricci scalar, and all fourteen invariants. \\
+The condition that the wormhole is horizon free requires that $g_{tt}=-e^{2\phi^\pm(r)} \neq 0$ so that $\phi^\pm(r)$ must be finite everywhere \cite{6, Lobo:2017oab}.
+The use of Schwarzschild coordinates in \eqref{25} leads to more efficient computations of the Riemann and Ricci curvature tensors, the Ricci scalar, and all four invariants. \\

-Using Wolfram Mathematica\textsuperscript{\textregistered}, all fourteen invariants were computed and are recorded in \eqref{eq:B.2} through \eqref{eq:B.8}.
-All the invariants depend only on the radial coordinate, $r$, implying they are spherically symmetric.
-Eight of the invariants, $I_2$, $I_4$, $I_9$, $I_{10}$, $I_{11}$, $I_{12}$, $I_{13}$, and $I_{14}$, were zero with plots of these identical to Figure $1$.
-Six of the invariants, $I_1$, $I_3$, $I_5$, $I_6$, $I_7$, and $I_8$, are non-zero.
-Upon inspection, $I_1$ and $I_3$ are linearly dependent as $I_3=\frac{I_1}{6r^3}$.
-The Wronskian of $I_1$, $I_5$, $I_6$, $I_7$, and $I_8$ was computed to check for linear independence and is non-zero making these invariants linearly independent.\\
+Using Wolfram Mathematica\textsuperscript{\textregistered}, all four independent invariants were computed and are recorded in \eqref{eq:B.1} through \eqref{eq:B.4}.
+All the invariants are non-zero and depend only on the radial coordinate, $r$, implying they are spherically symmetric.
+The invariants are plotted in Figure $1$ after selecting $\Phi(r)=0$ for the redshift function and selecting the shape function